wishvaherath/UVMeter/README.md

 python uv.py --map
 ```
 This command will show the UV Radiation indexes of the capital cities of Australia.
+(These docs were written at night so the UV index values are all 0s.)

 ```
 > python uv.py --map